 - Academic Activity means research, scholarship, teaching, School service, or public service in which a Covered Individual engages in conjunction with his or her School duties.

 - Conduct Research means participate in the direction, design, implementation, analysis, or reporting of research, and, when human research participants are involved, in the enrollment of subjects and determination of their initial and continuing eligibility to participate.

 - Covered Individual means an individual holding a full- or part-time faculty or teaching appointment at the School, as well as any individual, regardless of title or position, who is responsible for the design, conduct, or reporting of research.
 In the circumstances specified in paragraph 6 of Section D below, Covered Individual shall include an individual holding a visiting faculty or teaching appointment at the School.

-- Designated Institutional Official (“DIO”) means the Senior Associate Dean for Academic Affairs and Diversity.
+- Designated Institutional Official (“DIO”) means the Senior Associate Dean for Academic Affairs.
 The DIO and the Committee on Professional Conduct (“CPC”) will oversee and be accountable for the general implementation and enforcement of the Implementation Plan.

 - Disclosure means a release of information about Significant Financial Interests to parties responsible for the School’s and University’s Financial Conflict of Interest review and management processes.